 In fiscal 2017, USHIO reorganized its IT division.
 In the fields of the administration of internal IT systems, security and education, USHIO has reorganized and further strengthened its organization, including by updating platforms that contribute to business, adding roles for adapting to new business models and promoting innovation through internal business process reforms.

-As new added value for existing business models, USHIO has become aware of automation with IT solutions, and started to examine the creation of solutions to enhance productivity and quality for the IoT business and for its customers that possess manufacturing sites.
+As new added value for existing business models, USHIO has become aware of automation with IT solutions, and started activities aimed at creating solutions to enhance productivity and quality for the IoT business, and for its customers that possess manufacturing sites.